Torch (Honeytribe album)

 Torch is the first album by Devon Allman's Honeytribe.
 It was originally released in 2006, by Livewire Recordings, then rereleased in 2007 by Provogue Records.

 Reception

-Thom Jurek, on AllMusic, said the album "feels like a debut album," but not an "overly impressive debut."
+Thom Jurek of AllMusic said the album "feels like a debut album", but not an "overly impressive debut."
 While he praised individual musicians' skill, he was not impressed with the overall production and the final mix; still, he said the band was "surely on the right track."

 Track listing

 All songs composed by Devon Allman, except where noted.